 There are a few distinct species of coneflower, and they are native to the central and eastern U.S. I see both purple and yellow coneflowers in our little corner of the Ozarks.

-These plants have been used by Native Americans since before colonists arrived at the continent.
+These plants have been used by Native Americans since before colonists arrived on the continent.
 The native peoples noticed that wild animals would eat the coneflowers and would be healed.
-So they began using it for medicinal purposes to treat such things as snake bite, open wounds, fevers, toothache, and sore throat.
+So they began using it for medicinal purposes to treat such things as snake bites, open wounds, fevers, toothache, and sore throat.

 Modern scientific studies have proven that what the native people knew about this plant has a basis in science.

 By studying the plant scientists discovered that the parts of the plant above ground contain different naturally occurring chemicals than the roots.
 So this means different parts of the plant are used for different purposes in herbal medicine.
 The roots contain more volatile oils while the leaves and petals contain more polysaccharides, which have a stimulating effect on the immune system.
 It is those parts that are normally found in the tinctures and capsules that are sold as herbal supplements.
 The extracts from these parts of the plant have been found to have anti-inflammatory and germ-killing effects.

 Here are some of the benefits of Echinacea

 Prevent colds and flu- One of the main uses of the tinctures and capsules sold as supplements are used to boost the immune system and help you to prevent catching a cold or the flu.
 An analysis of 14 studies indicated that using Echinacea supplements can decrease your chances of catching a cold or the flu by up to 58%.
 Studies also indicate that if you start taking it right away, it may significantly decrease the length of the illness by as much as a day and a half.